BI 111: Introduction to Marine Life in the Sea - Marine Habitats

 Course Overview

 This 1-credit, hybrid, field-focused course offers a hands-on introduction to Oregon’s diverse coastal ecosystems, including the rocky intertidal, sandy beaches, mud flats, bays, and estuaries.
 Students will spend a weekend at Oregon State University’s Hatfield Marine Science Center located in Newport, Oregon, exploring these environments, getting hands-on experience with field sampling and species identification, while also learning about the breadth of marine science courses, research opportunities, and other experiential learning pathways available.
 Perfect for anyone curious about marine biology, interested in trying something new, or learning more about what Hatfield has to offer!
+This hybrid-format course combines online components with mandatory in-person meetings and field experiences.

 Additional Information